freealise/freealise/synth/README.md

-formants <-> chord by octave transposition (are similar by sound, not only visually on linear scale)
+formants <-> chord by octave transposition (are similar by sound, not only visually on different scales)